-In the normal situation , whilst the head nurse still checks on repercussions on the ward, this does not proceed on a visible level.
+In the normal situation, whilst the head nurse still checks on the ward members to ensure that they are not making mistakes that could have repercussions on the ward, this does not proceed on a visible level.
 The nurses are unlikely to know whether at any time the head nurse is scrutinizing her work.
-However, as the situation becomes busier, the process of checking becomes more visible, and thus power relations become more 18 clearly defined.
+However, as the situation becomes busier, the process of checking becomes more visible, and thus power relations become more learly defined.
 Thus in comparison to the normal situation, the nurse is likely to feel more resentful of the head nurse's actions, since these communicate an impression that she is not wholly capable of performing her obligations.
 Thus, the more the head nurse attempts to control the nursing staff, the more likely they are to resent it and show their dissatisfaction.